Release Notes

 Upgrade Paths

-Instance Manager 2.5.1 supports direct upgrades from the following versions:
+Instance Manager supports upgrades from these previous versions:

 If your Instance Manager version is older, you may need to upgrade to an intermediate version before upgrading to the target version.